sailshq/waterline-sql-builder/docs/syntax.md

 ## Join Methods

-Several methods are available for assisting with "joins" or populates.
+Several methods are available for assisting with joins.
+If using a nosql database such as MongoDB, you have the option to use "populate" instead.
+This "inflates" the return values, giving you less performant queries but still allows for querying the values.

 ### Join